• Mental Health

 • Parents are divorced.
 Single-parent and stepparent families are at greater risk for emotional incest.

 • One parent struggles with mental illness or addiction.
-The parent who is not mentally ill or addicted may form an unhealthy bond with the child to try to help the mentally ill or addicted parent.
+The parent who is not mentally ill or dealing with addiction may form an unhealthy bond with the child to try to help the mentally ill or addicted parent.

 How to Heal From Emotional Incest Syndrome & Move On

 If you’ve dealt with emotional incest, therapy can help you heal and move forward in your life.
 It is common for children who grow up with emotional incest to struggle in future adult relationships.
 They may expect others to treat them the way their parents did or find themselves in similar relationships.
-Therapy can provide you with an opportunity to understand how your childhood impacted you and help you learn healthier ways of coping in relationships.
+Therapy can provide you with an opportunity to understand how your childhood impacted you, heal from childhood trauma, and help you learn healthier ways of coping in relationships.

 Therapy